xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 mkdir -p /run/slurm
 chown -R slurm:slurm /run/slurm
 ```
-firewall will block connections between nodes so in case of cluster with multiple nodes adapt the firewall on the compute nodes
+firewall will block connections between nodes so in case of cluster with multiple nodes adapt the firewall on the compute nodes, we will disable the firewall on the computing node

 ```
 systemctl stop firewalld.service